Diffractive semi-hard production of a $J/\psi$ or a $\Upsilon$ from single-parton fragmentation plus a jet in hybrid factorization: Numerical analysis

 In this Section we focus on an alternative azimuthal-angle dependent observable, namely the $\varphi$-distribution, or simply azimuthal distribution

-Proposed for the first time in the context for Mueller--Navelet studies\tcite{Ducloue:2013hia}, the $\varphi$-distribution brings with it two main advantages.
+Proposed for the first time in the context for Mueller--Navelet studies\tcite{Marquet:2007xx,Ducloue:2013hia}, the $\varphi$-distribution brings with it two main advantages.
 On the theoretical side, it collects the high-energy signals coming from all the $C_n$ coefficients, thus representing one of the most solid observables where to hunt for resummation effects.
 On the experimental side, since due to detector limitations the measured distributions cannot cover the whole $2 \pi$ azimuthal-angle range, a $\varphi$-dependent observable turns out to be much easier to be compared with data, rather than a $R_{nm}$ ratio.
 At the same time, due to the large number of $C_n$ coefficients required, numerical computations of Eq.\eref{dsigma_dphi} can be time consuming.
 We checked the numerical stability of our calculation by progressively raising the effective upper limit of the $n$-sum in Eq.\eref{dsigma_dphi}.
 An excellent numerical convergence was found at $n_{\rm max} = 20$.

 In Fig.\tref{fig:phi_distribution} we present predictions for the azimuthal distribution as a function of $\varphi$ and for three distinct values of the rapidity interval, $\DY = 1, 3, 5$.
 Results for the $\JPsi$~$+$~jet hadroproduction are given in left panels, while the ones for the $\Yps$~$+$~jet hadroproduction are shown in right panels.
+Results were obtained by making use of the {\tt ZCW19$^+$} set.
 We adopted the same final-state kinematic cuts introduced in Section\tref{ssec:C0}.
 A general feature of all the presented distributions is the presence of a clear peak at $\varphi = 0$.
 At this value the quarkonium and the jet are emitted back-to-back.
 In all cases the height of the peak visibly diminishes when $\DY$ grows, while the distribution width slightly widens.
 This is distinctive signal of the onset of the high-energy dynamics.
 Indeed, at large values of $\DY$ the weight of gluons strongly ordered in rapidity predicted by BFKL increases, thus bringing to a reduction of the azimuthal correlation between the quarkonium and the jet, so that the number of back-to-back events lowers.

 Focusing on patterns for the $\varphi$-distribution in the $\JPsi$~$+$~jet channel, we observe that at $\DY = 1$ the LLA peak is much more pronounced than the corresponding NLA one, at $\DY = 3$ the LLA and NLA peaks are similar in height, and at $\DY = 5$ the LLA peak is beyond the NLA one.
 This behavior as a straightforward explanation.
 The small-$\DY$ range stays at the limit of applicability of the BFKL resummation, since the low values of the partonic center-of-mass energies reduces the phase space for secondary-gluon emissions.
 This leads to a stronger discrepancy between LLA and NLA results.
 Conversely, in the moderate-$\DY$ regime the high-energy series shows a fair stability when NLA corrections are switched on.
 Finally, the large-$\DY$ territory is very sensitive to the BFKL dynamics, this reflecting in a stronger weight of the re-correlation effects, predicted by the NLA resummation, over pure LLA results.